PRIDE-Archive/PGConverter/README.md

 $ java -jar pg-converter.jar  -v -pridexml /path/to/data/foo.pride.xml -skipserialization -reportfile /path/to/output/outputReport.txt

 ## Troubleshooting
+### Java memory usage
 You may need to allocate more RAM for the tool to use.
 To do so, add an extra parameter at the start of the command along the lines of: -Xmx\<heap size\>g

+You will also need to ensure that you're using 64-bit Java in order to use a higher allocation of RAM.

 * e.g. to specify 4GB of RAM: